upenn-libraries/openn-guardian-queuing/README.md

 `tmp` is the directory contain the the todo files and `tmp/batch-2019-Dec.csv` is a csv worksheet Glacier Sizes from the Glacier Priorities workbook.

-Each todo file will be copy to the `tmp/todo` and its name prepended with an group tag and serial number:
+Each todo file will be copied to `tmp/todo` and its name prepended with a group tag and serial number:

 ```
 cp tmp/0002_mscoll990_item16.todo /Users/emeryr/code/GIT/openn-guardian-queuing/tmp/todo/A00001_0002_mscoll990_item16.todo